I will there be light.

 Our “true” will (which by the Course’s definition is our only will) is not the same as the ego’s wishes, the manifold variety of thoughts that seem to conflict with God’s Will and with each other.
 From the Course’s standpoint these are not our will, just ego wishes.
 A desire to attack, no matter how strongly we may consciously identify with it, cannot be our will; it can only be an idle wish of the ego.
 Our will represents our Self as God created us; anything that seems to come from a different source is not will but wish.
 What this means in practical terms is that our ego thoughts are not part of our true Self, and in reality we do not will them.

 “The will you share with God has all the power of creation in it” (1:3).
 Our will therefore must be realized; nothing can oppose it.
 We will have what we truly want because our will has all the power of creation, while the ego’s wishes have no power at all.
 We exist in the illusion that our ego’s wishes are almost all-powerful, and what we may think of as our higher will often seems weak by comparison.
 This is simply not true.
 It can only appear to be true for a limited time; eventually, inevitably, the will of our Self must be done.

-“Yet the light that shines upon this world reflects your will, and so it must be in you that we will look for it” (4:6).
+“Yet the light which shines upon this world reflects your will, and so it must be in you that we look for it” (4:5).
 The real world reflects our true will, what we truly want in our eternal Self.
 The light that shines on it is in us, and we can find that world by looking within ourselves for the light.

 Salvation means happiness.
 We want to be relieved of suffering; we want to be happy.